PROJECT OVERVIEW

 • Design Specifications

-Before delving into design, we wanted to better understand the industry, and gain a better idea of our product and where it stands in the market.
-We started by researching similar platforms used within the shipping, transport, and supply chain industries.
-Companies like flexport, XPO logistics, cargomatic and project44 provide solutions such as cargo tracking and logistics management for freight forwarders and supply chain companies.
+To better understand the product, we started by researching similar platforms like flexport, XPO logistics, cargomatic and project44.
 A comparative feature analysis highlighted what sets LogTrack apart from adjacent companies while providing us with a starting point and direction for design improvements.

 Understanding Target Users